 I was taken to Judo classes with my sister aged 5, and stayed till about 8.

-I went to Western boxing for some time until I became interested in Eastern Philosophy, mainly because of the KungFu series on TV in the early seventies.
-This fascinated me as the focus seemed to be to resolve conflict rather than just fighting.
+I went to Western boxing until I became interested in Eastern Philosophy, mainly because of the KungFu series on TV in the early seventies.
+This fascinated me as the focus was to resolve conflict rather than fight!.

 I found a Karate school – Shotokan and Aiki-Jitsu classes based locally, where I practised hard, and then discovered a KungFu school led by Omar El-Kilany.